Robust Distributed Control Beyond Quadratic Invariance: Application to Platooning

 \section{Application to Platooning}

-The problem of platooning considers control of a set of vehicles moving on a straight line in the presence of disturbances.
+The problem of platooning considers control of a set of vehicles moving on a straight line in presence of disturbances.
 The difficulty in this control problem lies in the fact that each vehicle has local information, based on measurements of the formation leader and/or the preceding vehicle only.
-A review of the most prominent challenges and past solutions can be found in \cite{sabuau2017optimal,zheng2017distributed}.
-The problem of distributed set invariance applied to platooning was considered in \cite{sadraddini2017distributed}.
-Our goal here is to show applicability and efficacy of our approach to synthesis when a \emph{predecessor-follower} \cite{sabuau2017optimal} non-QI information structure must be complied with.
+A review of the most prominent challenges and past solutions can be found in \cite{sabuau2017optimal,zheng2017distributed,sadraddini2017provably}.
+The problem of distributed set invariance applied to platooning was considered in \cite{sadraddini2018distributed}.
+Our goal here is to show applicability and efficacy of our approach to controller design when a \emph{predecessor-follower} \cite{sabuau2017optimal} non-QI information structure must be complied with.

 We consider the platooning of $n$ vehicles modeled as point masses of mass $m$.
-For each vehicle the engine thrust is modeled as a force control input acting on the point mass.
-The state space representation for the system in continuous time is
+For each vehicle, the engine thrust is modeled as a force control input acting on the point mass.
+The system in continuous time is expressed by equations